Irmfried Eberl: Early life

 Irmfried Eberl was born in Bregenz, Austria on 8 September 1910.
 He joined the Nazi Party on 8 December 1931 while still a medical student at the University of Innsbruck.
 Eberl graduated from the medical program in 1933 and gained his doctorate a year later.
 After February 1935 he served as an assistant physician.
 Trained and practising as a psychiatrist, he was a firm supporter of the mass murder of people with mental disorders.

 Killing of disabled persons

-When the T-4 Euthanasia Program commenced, Eberl was a willing participant.
+When the Aktion T4 euthanasia program commenced, Eberl was a willing participant.
 On 1 February 1940, at 29 years old, Eberl became the medical director of the killing facility at Brandenburg.
 In autumn 1941 he assumed the same position at Bernburg Euthanasia Centre.
 Despite not being formally ordered to take part, psychiatrists such as Eberl were at the center of each stage of justifying, planning and carrying out the mass murder of those with mental disorders, and constituted the connection to the later annihilation of Jews and other "undesirables" in the Holocaust.